gitHu6-newb/FoldingAtAltitude/README.md

 ```
 FAHClient --send-pause
 ```
-23. The next commands write what you wrote back to the screen, which is how you tell it was successful
+23. The next commands write what you wrote back to the screen, which is how you tell it was successful [fig 13](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_fahcmd.gif)
 ```
 FAHClient --send-command "options gpu=true"
 ```